-BUSINESS COMMUNICATIONS
+BUSINESS COMMUNICATIONS CHS (1 CREDIT) (ENGLISH 12 CREDIT)

-(1 CREDIT) (ENGLISH 12 CREDIT) (3 CHS CREDITS, SCCC, BUS 212) Recommended for 11th and 12th graders including effective listening, writing, and speaking.
+(3 CHS CREDITS, SCCC, BUS 212) Recommended for 11th and 12th graders

+This course teaches the principles of effective communication in business. both written and oral.
+It focuses attention on the communication process including effective listening, writing, and speaking.
 Students analyze business letters, reports and memos for organization of ideas, conciseness and clarity.
 Students are required to write business letters and memos.
 A business report and oral presentation will also be completed.
 Students will create a professional portfolio including a cover letter and resume